AnthonyNystrom/python-dev-bootstrap/README.md

 ## DESCRIPTION

 Complete Python Development Environment on top of a Vagrant VM.
-Inlcudes GUI support.